andresaltamiranom/ICPC-Handbook/Header.md

 # Header

 The following code can be used as a template when starting a new program.
-This template facilitates and speeds up the coding process by defining macros that are shorter to write and read when creating code.
+This template facilitates and speeds up the coding process by defining macros that are shorter to write and to read when writing code.

 ```cpp